adaptyteam/adapty-docs/versioned_docs/version-3.0/android-present-paywalls.md

 :::warning

-This guide covers the process for **new Paywall Builder paywalls** only which requires SDK v3.0.
-The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builder and remote config paywalls as well as for [Observer mode](observer-vs-full-mode).
+This guide is for **new Paywall Builder paywalls** only which require SDK v3.0.
+The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builde, remote config paywalls, and [Observer mode](observer-vs-full-mode).

 - For presenting **Legacy Paywall Builder paywalls**, check out [Android- Present legacy Paywall Builder paywalls](android-present-paywalls-legacy).
 - For presenting **Remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).